huggingface/hub-docs/docs/hub/models-tasks.md

 **My model is not supported by any library.
 Am I doomed? 😱**

 No, you're not!
-We have an experimental Docker image for quick prototyping of new tasks and the introduction of new libraries.
-This is the [generic Inference API](https://github.com/huggingface/api-inference-community/tree/main/docker_images/generic) and should allow you to have a new task in production with very little development from your side.
+The [generic Inference API](https://github.com/huggingface/api-inference-community/tree/main/docker_images/generic) is an experimental Docker image for quickly prototyping new tasks and introducing new libraries,  which should allow you to have a new task in production with very little development from your side.

 How does it work from the user's point of view?
 Users create a copy of a [template](https://huggingface.co/templates) repo for their given task.
 Users then need to define their `requirements.txt` and fill `pipeline.py`.
-Note that this is not intended for fast production use cases, but more for quick experimentation and prototyping.
+Note that this is intended for quick experimentation and prototyping instead of fast production use-cases.

 ### UI elements

 The Hub allows users to filter models by a given task.
-In order to do this, you need to add the task to a couple of places and pick an icon for the task.
+To do this, you need to add the task to several places.
+You'll also get to pick an icon for the task!

 1. Add the task type to `Types.ts`

 In [interfaces/Types.ts](https://github.com/huggingface/hub-docs/blob/main/js/src/lib/interfaces/Types.ts), you need to do a couple of things

 * Add the type to `PipelineType`.
-Note that they are sorted into different categories (NLP, Audio, Computer Vision and others).
+Note that pipeline types are sorted into different categories (NLP, Audio, Computer Vision, and others).
 * Specify the task color in `PIPELINE_COLOR`.
 * Specify the display order in `PIPELINE_TAGS_DISPLAY_ORDER`.